makerdao/dss-allocator/README.md

 - Each ilk supports a 1 trillion NST debt ceiling.
 - Each Ilk has a special collateral token that is minted and locked in the system.
-- The collateral amount of each vault is 1 million NST.
+- The collateral amount of each vault is 1 million WAD (i.e. 10^6 * 10^18 units of collateral token).
 - All the Ilks have a shared simple [oracle](https://github.com/makerdao/dss-allocator/blob/dev/src/AllocatorOracle.sol) that just returns a fixed price of 1 Million (which multiplied by the collateral amount makes sure the debt ceiling can indeed be reached).

 ### AllocatorVault